cloudera/hue/hue-llm/README.md

 ```

 ### Development Notes
-requirements.txt must be updated after adding a new pip dependency.
+requirements.txt should be updated after adding a new pip dependency.
 ```
 pip freeze > requirements.txt
 ```